 - Do not get toilet paper, pubic hair, stool (feces), menstrual blood, or other foreign matter in the urine sample.

 How It Feels

 The uric acid urine test measures the amount of uric acid in a sample of urine collected over 24 hours.

-The normal values listed here-called a reference range-are just a guide.
-These ranges vary from lab to lab, and your lab may have a different range for what?s normal.
-Your lab report should contain the range your lab uses.
+These numbers are just a guide.
+The range for "normal" varies from lab to lab.
+Your lab may have a different range.
+Your lab report should show what range your lab uses for "normal."
 Also, your doctor will evaluate your results based on your health and other factors.
-This means that a value that falls outside the normal values listed here may still be normal for you or your lab.
+So a number that is outside the normal range here may still be normal for you.

 Results are usually available in 1 to 2 days.

 Women typically have slightly lower uric acid levels than men.